fwcd/socha-client-java-2018/README.md

 My contribution to the yearly [Software Challenge](http://www.software-challenge.de), which deals with creating an AI for a board game called "Hase und Igel".

+## Setting up Eclipse for development

+* Simply link the main repository folder to your workspace by opening it through "File" > "Open Projects from File System..."

 ## Running the client

 * [Download the Server here](http://www.software-challenge.de/downloads/).